comet-ml/opik/apps/opik-documentation/documentation/docs/tracing/integrations/openai.md

 print(response.choices[0].message.content)
 ```

 The `track_openai` will automatically track and log the API call, including the input prompt, model used, and response generated.
-You can view these logs in your Comet project dashboard.
+You can view these logs in your Opik project dashboard.

-By following these steps, you can seamlessly integrate Comet Opik with the OpenAI Python SDK and gain valuable insights into your model's performance and usage.
+By following these steps, you can seamlessly integrate Opik with the OpenAI Python SDK and gain valuable insights into your model's performance and usage.